 The growth of all cells is governed by the cell cycle, including cell division.
 Before a cell can divide, many processes must occur, including the proper duplication of the chromosomes.
-The cell cycle ensures that all of these processes occur normally, otherwise the cell cycle will cease to progress and may die.
+The cell cycle ensures that all of these processes occur normally, otherwise the cell ceases to progress and could die.

 The Cell Cycle

 DNA is copied or replicated during S phase.
 During this time, the chromosomes are copied, so that there is a complete set of chromosomes for each daughter cell.
-First, the two strands of the DNA double helix are unwound by an enzyme called DNA helicase.
+First, an enzyme called DNA helicase unwinds the two strands of the DNA double helix.
 Then another enzyme, DNA polymerase, binds to the DNA strands and causes complementary nucleotides to bind to each of the strands.
 Finally, another enzyme, DNA ligase, binds the newly formed, complementary strands to the existing strands.

 At each step of the cell cycle, there are checkpoints to ensure that the cell is ready to progress to the next phase.
 These checkpoints are regulated by a group of proteins known as cyclins.
 There are different types of cyclins to regulate the different phases of the cell cycle.
 S phase cyclins regulate progression through the cell cycle during DNA replication.
-Cyclins must be activated by an enzyme known as cyclin dependent kinase, or CDK.
-If a cell has not properly copied its chromosomes or there is damage to the DNA, the S phase cyclin will not be activated by CDK and the cell will not progress to the G2 phase.
+An enzyme known as cyclin dependent kinase, or CDK, activates the cyclins.
+If a cell has not properly copied its chromosomes or there is damage to the DNA, the CDK will not activate the S phase cyclin and the cell will not progress to the G2 phase.
 The cell will remain in S phase until the chromosomes are properly copied, or the cell will undergo programmed cell death.

 The Cell Cycle and Cancer